 What is a KPI Alert Report?

 KPI Alert Reports are considered exception reports and are often used by Executives, accountants or department managers to detect problems or opportunities as indicated by the alerts.
-Some of the key functionality in this type of report is that it can be automatically run at any frequency and distributed by email as often as needed.
+Key functionality in this type of report includes the ability to automatically run reports at any frequency, and then distribute it by email as often as needed.
 KPI owners can also run the report on demand.
-The KPI page itself acts like a summary dashboard and the other tabs in the book provides reports with supporting detail.
-You find an example of this type of report below.
+The KPI page itself acts like a summary dashboard, while the other tabs in the book provide reports with supporting detail.
+You will find an example of this type of report below.

 Purpose of KPI Alert Reports

-Companies and organizations use KPI Alert Reports to ensure that management teams at any time are being notified if there is an issue or an opportuntiy as indicated by a KPI breaching a threshold.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) Department, a company can improve its speed to detect and resolve issues as well as reduce the chances that a problem is brewing without anyone noticing.
+Companies and organizations use KPI Alert Reports to ensure that, at any time, management teams are being notified of issues or opportunities indicated when a KPI passes a threshold.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) Department, a company can improve how quickly it can detect and resolve issues, as well as, reduce the chances that a problem is brewing without anyone noticing.

 KPI Alert Report Example

 Here is an example of a KPI Alert Report book with supporting detailed reports on the other tabs.

 You can find hundreds of additional examples here.

 The typical users of this type of report are: CFOs, Accountants and Department Managers.

 Other Reports Often Used in Conjunction with KPI Alert Reports